 It's not uncommon for people to use the labels "psychiatrist" and "psychologist" interchangeably, but these are two very different jobs with different responsibilities, educations, and professional scope.
 Understanding the difference between the two can help you know which professional may be right for you.

-Why Would Psychiatry Be the Best Fit?
+Why Would Psychiatry Be My Best Option?

 How Much Does A Psychiatrist Cost?